47harshsingh/multiagent-workflow-n8n/README.md

-# Jerry — Multi-Agent AI Assistant (n8n)
+# Multi-Agent AI Assistant (n8n)

-Jerry is a multi-agent workflow built in [n8n](https://n8n.io) that handles email, calendar, and meeting-notes tasks from a single chat interface.
+ multi-agent workflow built in [n8n](https://n8n.io) that handles email, calendar, and meeting-notes tasks from a single chat interface.
 A Master Orchestrator Agent reads each request and routes it to the right specialist agent, which then calls the appropriate tools to complete the task — including chaining multiple agents together for combined requests (e.g. "summarize my last meeting and email the team").

 ## Architecture